narger-ef/Practical-Sorting-of-Encrypted-Numbers/README.md

 ### Optional arguments:

+> [!IMPORTANT]
+> Be sure to check the paper in order to fully understand the impact of each argument.

 It is also possible to change the behavior of the program by using some optional argument:

 - `--toy_parameters`: with this argument the cryptosystem will not have the minimum requirement of $\lambda = 128$ security bits against classical computers.
 Suggested in case you want to play around with the algorithm.
 For example: